blambeau/pipas-persister/README.md

 This repository provides an implementation of the PIPAS Persister, its PostgreSQL database and RESTful interface.

+A test deployment runs on the [Heroku cloud platform](https://heroku.com/).
+The application can be reached at http://pipas-persister.herokuapp.com/

+## Project structure

+    /config      private configuration files on specific deployments /lib         ruby code of the logical database facade and RESTful interface /migrations  database migrations files (managed by Sequel) /seeds       definition of test datasets
+    /tasks       Rake tasks (e.g. test:unit, db:migrate)
+    /test        Unit and acceptance tests

+Developers of other PIPAS components are invited to read the cucumber specs for a description of the implemented features (see test/acceptance/*.features) here.

 ## How to install?

 * Make sure that you have a recent PostgreSQL (>= 9.2)